 Matrix form

 Each rotation transition matrix (Ar) is the product of two, three, or four annual projection matrices, Prw (r = 2, 3, or 4, corresponding to the number of crop phases in each rotation, and w = conventional (conv) or low, corresponding to the weed management regime applied in the corn phase).
 Each set of annual projection matrices, corresponding to a crop environment, Pr, is the product of six sub-annual matrices, Bh with h={ts,g,s,f,tf,o}.
-The six sub-annual matrices, in chronological order from spring to winter, are pre-planting tillage-induced seed vertical movement (Bts), emergence (Bg), summer seed and seedling survival (Bs), fecundity (Bf), post-harvest tillage induced vertical seed movement (Btf), and overwinter seed survival (Bo).
+The six sub-annual matrices, in chronological order from spring to winter, are pre-planting tillage-induced seed vertical movement (Bts), emergence (Be), summer seed and seedling survival (Bs), fecundity (Bf), post-harvest tillage induced vertical seed movement (Btf), and overwinter seed survival (Bo).

 Any transition matrix (periodic sub-annual (Bh), annual (Ar), or rotational (Pr)), is of eight rows by eight columns (8 x 8) and consists of four blocks using the format of matrix 4.8 in Chapter 4 of Caswell (2001).